ECP-WarpX/WarpX/Docs/source/usage/workflows/generate_lookup_tables_with_tools.rst

 We provide tools to generate and convert into a human-readable format the QED lookup tables.
 Such tools can be compiled with ``cmake`` by setting the flag ``WarpX_QED_TOOLS=ON`` (this requires both ``PICSAR`` and ``Boost`` libraries).
-The tools are compiled alongside the WarpX executable in the  sub-folder ``qed_tools``.
+The tools are compiled alongside the WarpX executable in the  sub-folder ``bin/qed_tools``.
 We report here the help message displayed by the tools:

 .. code-block:: console